FightlolYes/logorbit/README.md

 # This project is still work in progress

-# SwiftLog 1.0.0
+# LogOrbit 1.0.0

-**Swiftlog** is a simple and lightweight logging library for Node.JS applications.
+**LogOrbit** is a simple and lightweight logging library for Node.JS applications.
 It provides an effortless way to log various types of information, from errors to debug messages, with minimal setup.

 ## Installation

-Install **logOrbit** using npm or yarn:
+Install **LogOrbit** using npm or yarn:

 ```sh
 npm install logOrbit